Code-Institute-Submissions/soundkissstudio/README.md

 ## Credits
 -   Thanks to Johann Alberts and Igor at Codeinstitue Student Support for their guidance on using @media queries
--   Thank you to my Tutor Reuben Ferrante for his both critical feedback, knowledge and positive guidance.
+-   Thank you to my Tutor Reuben Ferrante for his feedback, knowledge and positive guidance.
 I learnt a great deal from this project and look forward to the next.

 ## Special Thanks